Long Beach Truck Accident Lawyer

 - Call your insurance company and report the incident.

-- Create a file with all of the facts of your accident case, as well as documents such as medical records and a copy of your police report.
+- Create a file with all of the facts of your truck accident case, as well as documents such as medical records and a copy of your police report.

 - Talk to a Long Beach truck accident lawyer about your right to seek damages.